X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 > Please read the section concerning the [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) for more information.

 That is all about how to play a pre-generated lip-sync.
-You now have all the essentials to create you own animation and play it on any character.
+You now have all the essentials to create your own animation and play it on any character.
-If you have any question, please feel free to contact us by mail at support@xandimmersion.com or on our [Discord server](https://l.linklyhq.com/l/1fMJz).
+If you have any questions, please feel free to contact us by mail at support@xandimmersion.com or on our [Discord server](https://l.linklyhq.com/l/1fMJz).

 ## 2.6 Export lipsync as an animation

 With Geppetto, you can export a lipsync animation as an Animation Asset or as an FBX file, compatible with any external animation software.
-Here is a step by step tutorial to export your lipsync :
+Here is a step-by-step tutorial to export your lipsync:

 1. Generate a Geppetto Sequence asset as explained [above](#24-generate-phonemes-and-emotions-in-the-editor).
 2. Open your new Geppetto Sequence and add a `Skeletal Mesh Asset`, a `PhonemeDataTable` and an `EmotionDataTable`.